‘Not going to be 80’: Michael J. Fox says Parkinson’s disease is getting tougher

-(WJW) — Actor Michael J. Fox has Parkinson’s disease.
-He has tremors and stiffness and sometimes trouble walking and talking.
-His doctors diagnosed him with the incurable brain disorder when he was 29 years old.
+(WJW) — Actor Michael J. Fox was diagnosed with Parkinson’s disease when he was 29 years old.
+The incurable brain disorder has caused him tremors, stiffness and sometimes trouble walking and talking.

-The “Back to the Future” star recently spoke with CBS Sunday Morning’s Jane Pauley about the film and how he’s approaching the future.
+The “Back to the Future” and “Family Ties” star recently spoke with CBS Sunday Morning’s Jane Pauley about the film and how he’s approaching the future.

 “[Parkinson’s] banging on the door … I’m not going to lie, it’s getting hard.
 It’s getting harder.
 It’s getting tougher,” he told Pauley.
 “Every day it’s tougher … that’s the way it is.”